isislovecruft/patternsinthevoid/content/hacking/pytebeats.md

 Because people have been asking for the full album, here it is.
-I'll still keep tweeting it though, because the only other useful thing I can think of that fits in less than 140 bytes is shellcode.
+I'll still keep tweeting it though, because the only other useful thing I can think of that impressively fits in less than 140 bytes is shellcode.

 <pre style="font-size: 60%" class="prettyprint lang-py">
 python -c'import sys;[sys.stdout.write(chr((~t&t>>3^(((t>>((t>>11)%7+6))%15)*t))%256))for t in xrange(2**19)]'|aplay